-How to Obtain a Permanent Protective Order
+How Can I Get a Permanent Protective Order?

 A person seeking such an order files an application with the court requesting protection describing what happened and why the order is necessary.
 If the victim is in the process of divorce involving the alleged perpetrator, the application must be filed in the family law court that has jurisdiction over the divorce.

 Can I Get an Emergency Protective Order Temporarily